JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + use the tool in the jar; do not do this by hand!  filenames need to be adjusted
     + there are two versions of step 1 scripts: one that operates from zip files, one from libraries; for this procedure, want the one with the zips
     + run it to create an aggregate json file where the variants point to the zip files
+        * ie, run step1/xxxx-input-json-zips.sh script, after editing
-        * note that this will work for the searches!  however, it can't be used for image uploads, as that needs actual files on the file system
+        * note that you can run the searches from this json file (with the zips)!  however, it can't be used for image uploads, as that needs actual files on the file system
+        * running time: ???
     + now you can run `util/copy-variants-xxx.sh` scripts (xxx = sg4 or mcfo); edit with the just-created json file path
-    + expected running time: few minutes
+        * expected running time: few minutes
 - synchronization process:
     + if you wait for it to run automatically, can take up to a day or so (based on a few observation)
     + or you can start it manually via the REST API: